Avengers: Doomsday Sets Historic MCU Time Jump

 Marvel Studios

-Avengers: Endgame previously held the record with its five-year "Blip" time jump, a deliberate storytelling choice that allowed the surviving heroes to grapple with the loss before they began regaining their momentum during the Time Heist.
-The half-decade skip completely changed the MCU timeline at the time, reshaping everything after Endgame
+Avengers: Endgame previously held the record with its five-year "Blip" time jump, a deliberate storytelling choice that allowed the surviving heroes to grapple with loss before they began regaining their momentum during the Time Heist.
+The half-decade skip completely reshaped everything after Endgame

 An 11-year leap in Doomsday would be quite intriguing because fans would see a preview of Steve's quiet family life before he gets tasked to suit up once again to save the Multiverse from the evil Doctor Doom.
 Avengers: Doomsday is expected to be set in 2028, the same year as Spider-Man: Brand New Day

-In January 2026, a previous rumor from reliable scooper MyTimeToShineHello claimed that Loki and Steve Rogers would share an important scene together in Avengers: Doomsday.
-This could be where Loki warns Steve about the ramifications of his actions, suggesting it takes place during that 11-year time jump.
+In January 2026, a rumor from scooper MyTimeToShineHello claimed that Loki and Steve Rogers would share an important scene in Avengers: Doomsday.
+This could be where Loki warns Steve about the ramifications of his actions, suggesting it occurs during the 11-year time jump.

 Doctor Doom is also expected to target Steve Rogers in Avengers: Doomsday, setting up their eventual clash in the film.

-If the rumors are true, there is a good reason Doctor Doom has an intense hatred for Steve Rogers: scooper MyTimeToShineHello claimed that Steve's decision to go to Earth-828 triggered an incursion that completely changed Doom's life, blaming the former Captain America for his series of misfortune.
+If the rumors are true, there is a good reason Doctor Doom has an intense hatred for Steve Rogers: MyTimeToShineHello claimed that Steve's decision to go to Earth-828 triggered an incursion that completely changed Doom's life, and he now blames the former Captain America for his misfortune.

-All of this means that Doomsday's 11-year time jump will be an eventful sequence that sets the stage for the main crisis in the movie and sets up the complicated rivalry between Doom and Steve.
+Doomsday's 11-year time jump will be an eventful sequence that sets the stage for the main crisis in the movie and the complicated rivalry between Doom and Steve.

 Why Avengers: Doomsday's Historic Time Jump Has a Deeper Meaning Than Fans Think